Joint Learning of Blind Super-Resolution and Crack Segmentation for Realistic Degraded Images: Experimental Results

-Figure~\ref{fig:crack1} shows the examples of more complex cracks.
+Fig.~\ref{fig:crack1} shows the examples of more complex cracks.
 Since such complex crack pixels make it difficult to correctly detect these pixels, even segmentation methods using SR reconstruction (i.e., SrcNet~\cite{bib:SrcNet} and DSRL~\cite{DBLP:conf/cvpr/WangLZTS20}) cannot detect many crack pixels, as shown in Fig.~\ref{fig:crack1} (d) and (e).
 As shown in Fig.~\ref{fig:crack1} (f), on the other hand, our CSBSR can obtain crack segmentation images that are similar to their corresponding segmentation images obtained in the original HR images shown in Fig.~\ref{fig:crack1} (c).
 It can also be seen that CSBSR can reconstruct and detect even thin fine cracks in the SR image and segmentation images, respectively.
-As a result, our results are similar to the ground-truth segmentation images shown in Fig.~\ref{fig:crack1} (b).
+As a result, our results are similar to the GT segmentation images shown in Fig.~\ref{fig:crack1} (b).

-Figure~\ref{fig:crack2} shows examples where (f) the SR segmentation image obtained by CSBSR is better even than (c) the HR segmentation image obtained in the ground-truth HR image.
+Fig.~\ref{fig:crack2} shows examples where (f) the SR segmentation image obtained by CSBSR is better even than (c) the HR segmentation image obtained in the GT HR image.
 These images are characterized by low image-contrast around crack pixels, thin cracks, and/or local illumination change around crack pixels.

 We interpret that, while it is difficult for SR to reconstruct and for segmentation to detect such high-frequency structures and low-contrast structures shown in Figs.~\ref{fig:crack1} and~\ref{fig:crack2}, our joint learning of SR and segmentation with the segmentation-aware SR loss and the blur skip for blur-reflected segmentation learning can achieve these difficult tasks.